top of page

 Understanding the Purpose of a Draft Survey

 A ship draft survey is crucial for accurately measuring cargo loaded or unloaded.
-It measures the vessel's displacement before and after cargo transfer.
+It measures the vessel's displacement before and after cargo operations.
 This method ensures the correct cargo delivery and prevents disputes between ship owners and charterers.

 Draft surveys are essential in the shipping industry for safety and efficiency.
 Inaccurate calculations can lead to severe consequences, as seen in the MV Rocknes incident in 2004.
 This tragedy highlights the need for precise draft surveys to prevent such accidents.